eve-esa/data-scraping/README.md

 ```

 The docker containers are locally required, since a MinIO server is used to store the data and emulate a remote S3 bucket.
-Every time the pipeline is executed, the data is stored in the MinIO server and the configuration file is updated with the `done` key set to `True`.
+Every time the pipeline is executed, the data are stored into the MinIO server.

 **Additional Notes**:
 1. The `make up` command must be executed only once, since the docker container is started and the MinIO server is started.